Rubi-Tomeu/Path-Flyer/README.md

 This benchmark allows to compare multiple path following algorithms in the same scenarios with flexibility.

-This benchmark has been build upon the Quad-Sim platform¹, a quadrotor simulation tool developed on the Drexdel University for simulation and control of quadrotors.
+Path-Flyer has been build upon the Quad-Sim platform¹, a quadrotor simulation tool developed on the Drexdel University for simulation and control of quadrotors.
 That is, it has been improved and modified to have a realistic mathematical and dynamic model of the quadrotor and its environment, to implement a proper structure to solve the path following